jlmelville/smallvis/docs/optsne.md

 a learning rate that's too low for small datasets, however.

 The early exaggeration monitoring wasn't that helpful for the datasets studied
-here: it reduced the time spend in early exaggeration, but it wasn't that long to begin with.
+here: it reduced the time spent in early exaggeration, but it wasn't that long to begin with.
 None of the datasets tested here indicated that more time in early exaggeration than 100 iterations was needed, so you may as well leave it at that default.